Planning Your Valley of Fire Trip

 We did attend a wildflower walk, you know how I love wildflowers.
 From the visitor center, we caravanned to the west end of the park.
 The walk was short, in distance, but we saw a bunch of flowers.
 And Henry got stung by a nasty (but cute) caterpillar and ended up with huge welts for days.
 Watch out for those.

-Our main diversion in Valley of Fire was hiking.
+Our main diversion was Valley of Fire hiking.
 There are a bunch of short trails with high payoff—panoramic vistas, meters and meters of striped rock, slot canyons, and petroglyphs.
 We took our time on each trail, looked around, climbed some stuff, and ate a ridiculous number of snacks.

 The trails get crowded with all the day-trippers from nearby Las Vegas, but we found getting to the trailhead early(ish) paid off.

 If you plan of hiking Valley of Fire, you may want to grab one of these books: